 Build your own calendar.
 Use Google Drive

-Bookmark it and keep it close for Idea Collection
+Keep it close for Idea Collection.

 Now that you’ve created it and you’re always able to easily access it from the web browser, make sure you Bookmark it.
 If you’re using Chrome, you can place the bookmark in the top bar of the browser, so that you can always click it.